MadStu/connect-4-plus/README.md

 - __Score Board__

   - A score board shows the player the top ten scores.
-  - The player scores are kept in a local .csv file.
+  - The player scores are kept in a local .csv file so the top scores are saved permanently.

 ![Score Board](https://github.com/MadStu/connect-4/raw/main/assets/images/score-board.png)

 - __Personalised Messages__

-  - A 3 letter name is used to maintain text length and spacings consistency.
+  - A 3 letter name is used to maintain text length and spacing consistency.
 It also harks back to top scores on retro arcade games producing a feeling of nostalgia and happiness.
-  - The players 3 letter name is known so we use it.
+  - The players 3 letter name is used in messages throughout the game.

 ![Players Name](https://github.com/MadStu/connect-4/raw/main/assets/images/big-name.png)